Aug 9, 2018 21:24 UTC

-The application is developed on the ethereum platform can be based on the entirely new ideas or the decentralized reworks of already existing concepts.
-This cuts the middleman out and all the expenses being associated with the third party.
-For example:- If one like any post of his favourite artists on Facebook, the earnings related to that goes to the facebook directly.
-But, in the case of ethereum, both the artist and the audience will receive awards for the positive communication and support.
-Likewise, in a decentralized kickstarter, one won’t only get some reward but will also be receiving the part of the company’s future profits.
+If one likes any post of his favorite artist on Facebook, the earnings associated with that post goes directly to Mark Zuckerberg’s wallet.
+But, in the case of ethereum, both the artist and teh audience will receive the awards for positive communication and support.
+Similarly, in a decentralized Kickstarter, one wouldn’t only get some reward but will also receive the part of the company’s future profits.

-So one can quote ethereum as a public open-source, Blockchain-based distributed software platform which allows developers to build and deploy decentralised applications.
+This way, one can quote ethereum as a public open-source, blockchain-based distributed software platform that allows developers to build and deploy decentralized applications.

-As it is mentioned that Ethereum is a decentralised system which utilizes P2P approach.
-So, every single transaction is supported only by the ones taking part in it, without any controlling authority involved.
+As it is mentioned that Ethereum is a decentralized system that uses Peer-to-Peer electronic approach, which means that every single transaction done on this network is supported only by the ones taking part in it, without any controlling authority involved.

-The Ethereum system is established with the help of a global system called ‘nodes’.
-Nodes act as volunteers which download the entire Ethereum’s Blockchain to their desktops and enforce the consensus rules of the system.
+The Ethereum system is established with the help of a global system called ‘Nodes,’ which act as volunteers to download the entire Ethereum’s Blockchain to their desktops and enforce the consensus rules of the system.

-The platform provides a cryptocurrency token known as “Ether”.
+The platform offers a cryptocurrency token known as “Ether.”

 Is Ethereum A Cryptocurrency?

-According to a definition, it is a software platform presents itself as a decentralised Internet and app store.
+According to a definition, Ethereum is a software platform presents itself as a decentralized Internet and app store.
 The system needs currency to pay for computational resources which are required to run an application or a program.
 Here, comes the part of Ether to play.